 Oregon is one of the best states in the U.S. for rockhounding, offering everything from ancient fossils to colorful gemstones.

-The state mineral is sunstone, a rare, copper-bearing feldspar that sparkles with red, green, or gold flashes.
-Oregon sunstones are unique to the state and can be collected at the Oregon Sunstone Public Collection Area near Plush in the remote high desert.
+The state mineral is sunstone, a rare copper-bearing feldspar that sparkles with red, green, or gold flashes.
+Oregon sunstones are especially well known for their quality and can be collected at the Oregon Sunstone Public Collection Area near Plush in the remote high desert.

-Oregon boasts many places that are designated as Public Rockhounding Areas.
-The most of them are located in the Ochoco National Forests of Central Oregon and nearby.
+Oregon boasts many designated Public Rockhounding Areas.
+Most of them are located in the Ochoco National Forests of Central Oregon and nearby.
 Thundereggs, agate, jasper, petrified wood, and limb casts are found in the area.

-Also, Oregon Sunstone Public Collection Area in the Rabitt Basin of Southern Oregon allows people to collect sunstones.
+Also, the Oregon Sunstone Public Collection Area in the Rabbit Basin of Southern Oregon allows people to collect sunstones.

-There are many other places managed by BLM and U.S. Forest providing opportunities to find great collectible rocks and minerals.
+There are many other places managed by BLM and the U.S. Forest Service, providing opportunities to find great collectible rocks and minerals.

 Notable Oregon Geological Sites